GregorySetnikar/raman_selection_rule_calculator/README.md

 ## Roadmap

-Standalone offline application are currently built (using the Electron framework).
+- Standalone offline application are currently built (using the Electron framework).
+- Add a leaks computation feature for every geometry
+- Add a visualization feature for every geometry

 ## Contributing